John Matthews Manly: Early life and education

 Manley was born in Virginia, the son of Charles Manly, a Baptist minister and university president.
 He attended Staunton Military Academy and Greenville Military Institute.
 At the age of 18, Manly earned a master's degree in Mathematics from Furman University.
 In 1890, he received a PhD from Harvard University in Philology, a non-departmental field for which he created his own curriculum.

 Career

 In 1884, at the age of 19, Manly accepted a position at William Jewell College teaching Mathematics, which he held for five years.
 After taking his doctorate in 1890 and teaching Anglo-Saxon at Radcliffe for a year, Manly accepted a call to Brown University and became one of the chief members of the English staff there, until 1898.
 He then accepted the department chair in English at the University of Chicago, which he maintained until retirement.

 Manly was elected to the American Philosophical Society in 1912.
 During World War I, he served as cryptanalyst in the Military Intelligence Division.
+He joined MI-8 in October 1917 at age 51.

 He gave the 1926 Warton Lecture on English Poetry.
 In 1931, he published a paper in the journal Speculum disproving William Romaine Newbold's deciphering of the Voynich Manuscript.

+Cryptanalytic career

+Self training, 1894 to 1915

+Manly began studying cryptography on his own in the 1890s prior to any institutional involvement.
+Over the next two decades, he read a substantial portion of European cipher literature.
+The Manly Papers preserve his typed bibliography of cipher manuals including Gaëtan de Viaris's L'art de déchiffrer les dépêches secrètes (Paris, 1895) and Auguste Kerckhoffs's articles in the Journal des sciences militaires (1883).
+Manly also kept index cards summarizing diplomatic cipher correspondence from the Tudor and Stuart eras preserved in the British Library's Harleian Manuscripts.
+One surviving card cites a 14 March 1587 letter from William Brooke, 10th Baron Cobham, to Sir Francis Walsingham concerning the Spanish Armada; another catalogues the Quintin cipher of Mary, Queen of Scots.
+Drawing on examination of these surviving cards alongside Manly's contemporaneous working materials for the Chaucer Life-Records project, Katherine Ellison and Susan M. Kim argue that the same index-card apparatus was applied to both inquiries, and that Manly and his colleague Edith Rickert used a single methodological infrastructure for their philological and cryptanalytic work.